ahmedesa/laravel-api-tool-kit-docs/general-tips.md

 ## Optimizing Search Operations in Your Database

-When implementing search functionality in your API with the [Query Filters](https://laravelapitoolkit.com/filters), iit's essential to consider its potential impact on your database performance.
+When implementing search functionality in your API with the [Query Filters](https://laravelapitoolkit.com/filters), it's essential to consider its potential impact on your database performance.
 The typical %like% search, as demonstrated in the example, can be resource-intensive and may not be suitable for large-scale projects or databases with extensive data.
 Here are some important considerations and alternatives:
 #### Database Performance
 Query filters use the %like% approach, which can lead to slow query execution, especially when dealing with large datasets.
 It performs a full-text search across columns, making it less efficient for high-volume applications.
 #### Alternatives